 To us, eating classic Vietnamese food on little plastic chairs with locals is the essence of Danang food… but the city’s fine dining scene is equally exciting.

 Our Da Nang food guide includes plenty of cheap eats as well as the best restaurants in Da Nang.
-We recommend spots on both sides of the Han River plus plenty of bars where you can whet your whistle with a beer, cocktail or cappuccino.
+We recommend spots on both sides of the Han River plus plenty of bars where you can wet your whistle with a beer, cocktail or cappuccino.

 Don’t worry if you don’t eat meat – that’s the opposite of a problem in Da Nang.
 In other words, you won’t go hungry or thirsty with this Da Nang guide.

-Traditional Vietnamese Food
+Traditional Vietnamese Restaurants